sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Using the PSIP Toolkit Next Wednesday, June 9
+### IDEAS-ECP Webinar on Using the PSIP Toolkit on Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Using the PSIP Toolkit to Achieve your Goals -- A Case study at The HDF Group", and will take place **next Wednesday, June 9, 2021, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Using the PSIP Toolkit to Achieve your Goals -- A Case study at The HDF Group", and will take place **this Wednesday, June 9, 2021, at 10:00 am Pacific time.**

 This webinar, presented by Elena Pourmal (The HDF Group), Reed Milewicz (Sandia